jwngr/notreda.me/docs/server-setup.md

     $ cd scripts/
     $ npm install
     ```

+1. Copy the `config.json` into the repo's `config/` directory, making sure to enable Sentry.

 1. Run `crontab -e` and add the following cron jobs to that file: